WorldHealthOrganization/DHIS2-tutorials/README.md

   * DC: for tutorials on data collection processes
   * VZ: for tutorials on data visualization processes
-  * EX: for tutorials on data export processes.
+  * EX: for tutorials on data export and import processes.

 A **[demo of the modules](https://extranet.who.int/dhis2-ento-vc)** including the tutorials is available.